 Agreed, Melissa.
 I can definitely relate with #3: Creativity at stake.
 In the past year, I’ve declined or ‘broke up’ with my client for the very same reasons you mentioned — that time is precious and it is not about money.
 In fact, the client was willing to pay me more but in the end, I was not happy with the progress that was not accelerating.
 Time, talent, (and money) were all wasted because instead of moving ahead, we had unnecessary revisits.
 I say ‘unnecessary’ to point out the difference between time-wasters vs necessary revisits (aka productive, meaningful re-evaluations that improve projects.)

 Today, I find myself needing to constantly keep up with the amount of inquiries and new connections/opportunities.
 It is fun but quite a distraction.
 Learning to say ‘No’ does not mean ‘Never.’
 It simply means ‘not right now but perhaps in the future.’
 Being realistic with our time and being up front and honest with clients is the way to go!

-About 2 days ago from Melissa Alam's Twitter via Twitter for iPhone
+Yesterday from Melissa Alam's Twitter via Twitter for iPhone